carvin-to-go/AT-invasiivsed/README.md

 same areas after implementation.
 2. A narrower goal would be to find ways for the plant to utilise Python in biology-related data mining, since biology work groups (at least in Tartu University) usually use R instead.
 To test how well Python can be utilized for biology-related data, we set the goal to look for general correlations in datasets provided for us.

+This work can be recreated by following the code in DS_main.

 Guide:

 Jupyter Notebook: "DS_main"

 Dataset 1: "EEB_samples.xlsx", there are a total of 216 samples.
 The samples have been taken from 24 locations; in each location the quadrat method has been used to collect data from 3 sub-sample areas.
 For each quadrat, the sample was taken 3 times.
 We'll use this dataframe mostly for 3 categorical values “invaded”, “transitional” and “natural”.